bgauduch/call-of-duty-2-docker-server/README.md

     - script doc: https://m-itch.github.io/codscriptdoc/
     - global info: https://killtube.org/showthread.php?1869-Script-documentation
     - full install thread: https://killtube.org/showthread.php?2454-CoD2-Setup-CoD2-on-your-ubuntu-14-04-server
+- [ ] Add all libcod libs
 - [ ] Placeholder replacement on startup to use environnement variables for server configuration
 - [ ] Add CI for automatic image build & tooling (hadolint, container structure test, etc)
+- [ ] Use builded image in the compose file instead of building locally
+- [ ] Use Github project to host the roadmap and keep track of changes
+- [ ] Try to optimize the libstdc++ copy for runtime (if possible ? most certainly symlinks to deal with), check with wagoodman/dive